Abbe98/bildplats/DOCS/API.md

 All API calls should go to `api.php`.

 ##Methods

+###Object

-The only current method is `object` this is used to return the location based on a URI provided by K-Samsök:
+This method is used to return the location based on a URI provided by K-Samsök:

 The object URI is set using the `uri` parameter.
 The API supports all types of K-Samsök URIs: